zigomir/rubber_ring/README.md

 	5. public/.htaccess

 1. Set your production server name and path.
 You will need SSH access and your public key on server.
-If you tend to use Rubber Ring as part of web application you can ignore this file.
+If you tend to use Rubber Ring as part of web application, or you don't want/need to publish only static HTML files, you can ignore this file.
 2. Set admin password and application type in `app/config/initializers/rubber_ring.rb`.
 3. `app/views/layouts/rubber_ring/layout.html.erb` is here for you to override it, so you have complete control over your markup.